damientseng/damientseng.github.io/_posts/2017-11-20-pyspark-udf-a-cross-language-approach.md

 Note that `pyspark.context.SparkContext` has a member `_jsc`, which is a wrapper around the Java `SparkContext` object.
 This actually is a common pattern for PySpark: there are many Python objects that are wrappers around JVM objects, which conform to the naming convention like `_jxx`.
 Here are some more examples: `DataFrame` has a `_jdf`, `RDD` has a `_jrdd`, and most importantly, `SparkSession` has a `_jvm`.

-PySpark's DataFrame API DSL calls are interpreted as their `_jxx` counterparts behind the scene.
+PySpark's DataFrame API DSL calls are interpreted to their `_jxx` counterparts behind the scene.
 ```python
 """
 https://github.com/apache/spark/blob/4d2d3d47e00e78893b1ecd5a9a9070adc5243ac9/python/pyspark/sql/dataframe.py#L373